wanderlust-create/adventure-life-REST-API/README.md

 2. Install node packages `cd adventure-life` then `npm install`
 3. Rename `.env.example` to `.env` and enter your local environment variables
 4. Run `npm run build` to compile the TS code
-4. Run `npm run dev` to start the application
+4. Run `npm run start` to start the application
 5. Open your local browser and verify the adventure-life app is working by accessing `http://localhost:<your env PORT>`

 #### Database setup:

 1. Create a PostgreSQL database using the same name, owner, and password you have in your .env file
 2. You can now load the script via a npm command: `npm run migrate`.

 #### Database seeding:

 1. In `src/db/sources` you will find files that can be used for seeding the database.
 Make sure that the database and coorsponding tables have been created before executing the seed script.
 2. You can now load the script via a npm command: `npm run seed`.

 ----------
 ## 🗺 Schema  <a name = "schema"></a>